This page describes how to use a Zipkin server to receive traces from Zipkin clients and forward those traces to Cloud Trace for analysis.

 This release has two known limitations:

-Zipkin tracers and the Stackdriver Trace instrumentation libraries can't append spans to the same traces, meaning that traces that are captured in one library won't contain spans for services instrumented in the other type of library.
-For example:
+Zipkin tracers and the Cloud Trace instrumentation libraries can't append spans to the same traces because they use different formats for propagating the trace context between services.
+The result is that traces that are captured by one library don't contain spans for services instrumented by the other library.

-For this reason we recommend that projects wanting to use Stackdriver Trace either exclusively use Zipkin-compatible tracers along with the Zipkin Collector, or use instrumentation libraries that work natively with Stackdriver Trace (like the official Node.js, Java, or Go libraries).
+For this reason, we recommend that projects wanting to use Cloud Trace either exclusively use Zipkin-compatible tracers along with the Zipkin Collector, or use instrumentation libraries that work with Cloud Trace.
+For more information on the Cloud Trace libraries, see Node.js, Java, and Go.

 Q: Will this work as a full Zipkin server?

-No, this feature only writes data to Stackdriver Trace.
+No, this feature only writes data to Cloud Trace.